elixir-lang/elixir-lang.github.com/_posts/2023-09-20-strong-arrows-gradual-typing.markdown

 def receives_integer_and_returns_ok(_arg), do: :ok
 ```

 The function above can receive any type and return `:ok`.
 Is its type a strong arrow?
 Well, according to our definition, it is not.
-If we negate its input, type checking does not fail, it will still return `:ok`.
+If we negate its input, type checking does not fail, it returns `:ok`.

 However, given the return type is always the same, it should be a strong arrow!
 To do so, let's amend and rephrase our definition of strong arrows: we negate the domain (i.e. the inputs) of a function and then type check it.
 If the function returns `none()` (i.e. it does not type check) or a type which is a subset of its codomain (i.e. its output), then it is a strong arrow.